Whistler Blackcomb

 Over the next decade, Intrawest expanded by purchasing additional ski resorts across North America, before expanding into golf and other resorts as well.
 Whistler Village, widely recognized for its livable design, formed the basis of similar Tyrolian-inspired developments at their expanding series of resorts, as well as other resorts that hired Intrawest to build similar developments on their behalf.
-In 2010 Intrawest sold off much of its 75% interest in Whistler Blackcomb Resort via a public share offering.
+In 2010, Intrawest sold off much of its 75% interest in Whistler Blackcomb Resort via a public share offering.

-On August 8, 2016, American company Vail Resorts bought Whistler Blackcomb Holdings for C$1.39 billion.
-Nippon Cable's minority interest in Whistler Blackcomb resort has continued throughout the ownership changes, by way of ownership of a 25% interest of the Whistler and Blackcomb partnerships.
+In August 2016, the American company Vail Resorts bought Whistler Blackcomb Holdings for $1.39 billion.
+Nippon Cable's minority interest in Whistler Blackcomb Resort has continued throughout the ownership changes, by way of ownership of a 25% interest of the Whistler and Blackcomb partnerships.